mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/versioning.png" >}}

-This approach ensures client applications can migrate at their own pace because you will have the old version and the new major version of the API in your application.
+This approach ensures customer applications can migrate at their own pace because you will have the old version and the new major version of the API in your application.
 Once all client applications have migrated, you can remove the old API from your application.

 ## 8 Read More